-The level of direct human-caused mortality within the southcentral Alaska stock does not exceed the PBR level, and the southcentral Alaska stock is neither listed as "depleted" under the MMPA or listed as "threatened" or "endangered" under the U. S. Endangered Species Act of 1973, as amended, nor is it likely to be listed as such in the foreseeable future.
-The known level of direct human-cause mortality is 346 otters per year.
-It would require an annual rate of fishery mortality and serious injury of over 900 otters per year for the total amount of direct human-caused mortality to exceed PBR for this stock.
-Despite uncertainties regarding fishery mortality and serious injury, we believe that it is unlikely this level is occurring at present.
-Therefore, the southcentral Alaska stock of the northern sea otter is classified as non-strategic.
+The known level of direct human-caused mortality within the Southcentral Alaska stock does not exceed the PBR level, and the Southcentral Alaska stock is neither listed as "depleted" under the MMPA nor listed as "threatened" or "endangered" under the U. S. Endangered Species Act of 1973, as amended.
+The known level of direct human-caused mortality is 293 otters per year.
+It would require an annual rate of fisheries-associated mortality and serious injury of over 1,170 otters per year for the total amount of direct human-caused mortality to exceed PBR for this stock.
+Despite uncertainties regarding fisheries mortality and serious injury, we believe that it is unlikely this level of take is occurring at present.
+Therefore, the Southcentral Alaska stock of the northern sea otter is classified as non-strategic.
+In addition, although the Service does not currently know the OSP for this stock, based on the known population level and our estimate of growth and considering the known level of human-caused mortality, we have determined that this stock is increasing and that human-caused mortality and serious injury is not likely to cause the stock to be reduced or to decrease its growth rate.
+Therefore, we would not expect the current level of human-caused mortality and serious injury to cause this stock to be reduced below its plausible OSP.